 Since the enactment of the Rapid DNA Act of 2017, there has been significant interest by law enforcement to use Rapid DNA on crime scene samples.
-Uploading to and/or searching CODIS and NDIS is not currently authorized for crime scene samples processed by Rapid DNA.
-Enhancements to the Rapid DNA technology are needed to bring the technology into compliance with the FBI Quality Assurance Standards (QAS) for Forensic DNA Testing.
+However, currently, crime scene samples

 Mouth swabs are ideal for Rapid DNA devices, as they contain large amounts of fresh DNA from one individual.
 However, crime scene samples can vary widely due to factors such as age, exposure to the elements, or characteristics related to the amount and quality of DNA.
 Of critical concern, crime scene samples often contain mixtures of DNA from more than one individual which require interpretation by a trained scientist.
-For these reasons, all crime scene samples must be processed by an accredited forensic DNA Laboratory that follows the FBI Quality Assurance Standards for Forensic DNA Testing Laboratories to be eligible for the CODIS system.
+For these reasons, all crime scene samples must be processed by an accredited forensic DNA Laboratory that follows the FBI Quality Assurance Standards for Forensic DNA Testing Laboratories to be eligible for entry into CODIS.